wscourge/gha-s3-upload/README.md

-# S3 Upload Github Action
+# S3 Upload GitHub Action

-A cross-platform (Node.js-based) Github Action to upload files and/or directories to S3-compatible storage providers.
+A cross-platform (Node.js-based) GitHub Action to upload files and/or directories to S3-compatible storage providers.

 ## Usage